T2 Corporation – Income Tax Guide – Chapter 4: Page 4 of the T2 return

 Large CCPCs that have taxable capital employed in Canada of $15 million or more do not qualify for the SBD.
 The business limit is reduced on a straight-line basis for CCPCs that have taxable capital employed in Canada of between $10 million and $15 million in the previous year.
 Similar restrictions apply to any CCPC that is a member of an associated group that has, in total, more than $10 million of taxable capital employed in Canada.

-To calculate the total taxable capital employed in Canada of the corporation and its related corporations, use whichever one of the following schedules that applies:
+To calculate the total taxable capital employed in Canada, use whichever one of the following schedules that applies:

 - Schedule 33, Taxable Capital Employed in Canada – Large Corporations;